sswam/allemande/doc/guide.md

 8. If you say @everyone, several AIs from the chat will respond.

-9. You can "poke" the chat to get the next person to respond without saying anything yourself.

-10. You can prompt several named people to respond like: @Ally, @Barbie, @Cleo
+9. You can prompt several named people to respond like: @Ally, @Barbie, @Cleo

-11. You can invoke someone without saying anything like -@Ally
+10. You can invoke someone without saying anything like -@Ally.
+This enables you to manually conduct a role-play.

-12. The conductor rules are a bit more complex than described above.
+11. The conductor rules are a bit more complex than described above.
 If in doubt, use @ mentions.

-## The Poke function

-When your message box is empty, the <i class="bi-send"></i> **Send** button changes into the <i class="bi-hand-index-thumb"></i> **Poke** button.

-You can press **Poke** to make the AIs continue the conversation among themselves, or get the next AI to respond if you don't have anything to add.

-In an empty chat room, you can press Poke to have an AI start the conversation.
-Only certain characters will do this.

 ## Basic intro to AI Image Generation